sherlock42/LinuxCommandLine-Tools/README.md

        $ sort names.txt | uniq > sorted_names.txt
     ```

 1. **grep command**: grep stands for "global regular expression print".
 It searches in a files for lines that match a pattern and returns the results.
 It is also case sensitive.
-Here, grep searches for "stdio" in code.c and print all lines which contains it.
-But it will not print the consecutive "stdio" if any.
+Here, grep searches for "cout" in code.cpp file and print all lines which contains it.
     ``` terminal
        $ grep cout code.cpp
     ```